cobleg/EnergyFinancialMarkets/Assignment-questions.md

     [@OpenNEMFacilitiesNEM]
     “OpenNEM Facilities: NEM.” n.d.
 Accessed November 12, 2022. [https://opennem.org.au](https://opennem.org.au).

 2. What are the main factors determining the profitability of coal-fired generation?
 What impact will retirement of coal-fired generation have on the profitability of the remaining coal-fired generation plant. **(2 marks)**

- ### Key points
-4.
-    #### References
+	 **Key points**
+	- New facility investment in renewable electricity generation is growing faster than retirement of old facilities
+	- Demand growth is slowing, in part due to distributed energy resources at load sites reducing grid-sourced electricity demand
+	- Resulting in increased competition when solar and wind energy is abundant.
+	- Coal fuelled generation facilities are not designed for intermittent use, resulting (or risking) increased fuel consumed for given electrical power output.
+	- Aging facility typically incur higher maintenance costs
+	- Increasing CO2-e would incur high LGC certificate obligations and LGC prices have been trending higher.
+	 **References**
 [@edistristanFastErosionCoal2021]
 Edis, Tristan, and Johanna Bowyer.
 2021.
 “Fast Erosion of Coal Plant Profits in the National Electricity Market.”
 GreenMarkets.com.au. [http://greenmarkets.com.au/images/uploads/Coal-Plant-Profitability-Is-Eroding_February-2021.pdf](http://greenmarkets.com.au/images/uploads/Coal-Plant-Profitability-Is-Eroding_February-2021.pdf).

 #### 1.2 Market risk in the NEM (9 marks total)